 Without Being Religious

-Copies will be shipped in advance of the Nov.
+shipped free in advance of the Nov.
 1 release date

 Excerpts from the Foreword by Iyanla Vanzant